matt-colen/movie-watchlist/README.md

 # Movie-Watchlist

-An app that allows users to search for movies using the Open Movie Database (OMDb) and save to a watchlist using localStorage
+An app that allows users to search for movies using the Open Movie Database (OMDb) and add to or remove movies from their watchlist using localStorage

 ## Features: